python/cpython/Doc/library/logging.rst

   silently dropped.

-* If *logging.raiseExceptions* is *True* (development mode), a message "No handlers could be found for logger X.Y.Z" is printed once.
+* If *logging.raiseExceptions* is *True* (development mode), a message 'No handlers could be found for logger X.Y.Z' is printed once.

 In Python 3.2 and later, the behaviour is as follows:

-* The event is output using a 'handler of last resort", stored in ``logging.lastResort``.
+* The event is output using a 'handler of last resort', stored in ``logging.lastResort``.
 This internal handler is not associated with any logger, and acts like a :class:`StreamHandler` which writes the event description message to the current value of ``sys.stderr`` (therefore